patrikx3/onenote/README.md

 ## Snap

 The main source is the `AppImage`, so, the themes are not implemented.
-If you want the themes to be implemented (dark vs light), I suggest using the `AppImage` as it support the theme natively.
+If you want the themes to be implemented (dark vs light), I suggest using the `AppImage` as it supports the themes natively.

 [![LINK](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/p3x-onenote#cory-non-external)